tempelaar-team/qc_lab/docs/interactive_docs/spin-boson-example/spin-boson.rst

 .. note::
     This simulation ran in serial mode.
-For a speed-up at high-perofrmance architecture, consider adopting the parallel driver by running the simulation as `data = parallel_driver_multiprocessing(sim)` instead.
+For a speed-up on high-performance architecture, consider adopting the parallel driver by running the simulation as ``data = parallel_driver_multiprocessing(sim)`` instead.

 I want to increase the reorganization energy.